reginaldford/surrender.py/README.md

 ## How to run:
 ### Prerequisites for surrender
-* To run surrender, a computer needs python3, as well as [paramiko SSH library](https://github.com/paramiko/paramiko) and [SCP](https://pypi.org/project/scp/).
+* To run surrender, a computer needs [python 3 or newer](https://www.python.org/downloads/), as well as [paramiko SSH library](https://github.com/paramiko/paramiko) and [SCP](https://pypi.org/project/scp/).
+The Blender program on each render host should be the same version.
+Render hosts must also have a running SSH service.

 ### Prepare your machines
 * Each render host will need to be able to run blender, particularly **blender -b**.
 The master computer will need SSH access to each of the worker hosts.
 A connection must be possible without using password, but using a key file instead.
 If the key file is encrypted with a passkey, you can register the passkey on some window managers with the ssh-add command.
 Once you can SSH to your worker hosts and SCP files to and from them without typing a password, you are ready to use surrender.